This expert is no longer a staff member at The Heritage Foundation.

-James Gattuso handles regulatory and telecommunications issues for The Heritage Foundation as a Senior Research Fellow in its Roe Institute for Economic Policy Studies.
+James Gattuso handled regulatory and telecommunications issues for The Heritage Foundation as a Senior Research Fellow in its Roe Institute for Economic Policy Studies.

 Prior to joining Heritage in 2002, he was Vice President for Policy at the Competitive Enterprise Institute.
 In that position, he oversaw the institute's policy work, and supervised the overall management of the organization.
 Before that, Gattuso served as Vice President for Policy Development with Citizens for a Sound Economy from 1993 to 1997, where he directed the research activities for that organization.

-Gattuso is currently serving his second tour of duty at Heritage.
+Gattuso served two tours of duty at Heritage.
 From 1985 to 1990, he was a Heritage policy analyst with a responsibility for a broad range of issues, including telecommunications, transportation and antitrust policy.
 Before coming to Heritage the first time, he was an associate with the Washington law office of Squire, Sanders and Dempsey, where he handled matters before a number of regulatory agencies.

 In 2009, Gattuso's work on government bailouts and free markets earned him the prestigious Drs.
 W. Glenn and Rita Ricardo Campbell Award.
 It is given to the Heritage employee who has delivered “an outstanding contribution to the analysis and promotion of a Free Society."